Priya76989/Discussion-board/README.md

 - A **new discussion** button allows users to navigate to a page to create discussions.
 - Styled using Bootstrap for a clean UI.

+## Description
+- I built this Discussions App using React and Bootstrap.
+It lets users post discussions and interact by liking or disliking them.
+I used React Router for navigation, making it easy to move between pages.
+The UI is styled with Bootstrap, so it looks clean and responsive.
+Right now, it’s a simple app, but I plan to add more features like user authentication and comments in the future.

 ## Tech Stack
 - **Frontend**: React.js, React Router
 - **State Management**: useState, useEffect